amotivv/memory-box-mcp/README.md

 This MCP server provides tools for interacting with a Memory Box instance, allowing you to save and search memories using semantic search directly from Cline.

+## Related Projects

+This MCP server is designed to work with [Memory Box](https://github.com/amotivv/memory-box), a semantic memory storage and retrieval system powered by vector embeddings.

+Memory Box provides the backend API that this MCP server communicates with, allowing you to:
+- Store memories with vector embeddings for semantic search
+- Organize memories into customizable buckets
+- Search for memories based on meaning, not just keywords
+- Retrieve memories with detailed context

+For more information about Memory Box, including how to set up your own instance, please visit the [Memory Box repository](https://github.com/amotivv/memory-box).

 ## Features

 - **Save Memories**: Save formatted memories to your Memory Box